Clinical Laboratory Science (BA)

 Cost & Financial Aid

 A great education is worth it.
-Here’s how Mary Baldwin helps you pay for it: Generous financial aid packages, a broad range of scholarships, transferring maximum credit hours from previous coursework or relevant work and life experiences — the list goes on.
-Our mission is to help you level up and bring your aspirations to life.
+Mary Baldwin offers generous financial aid packages and a broad range of scholarships to help you bring your aspirations to life.

-MBU helps you fast-track your path to a bachelor’s degree with the opportunity to transfer up to 18 credits (6 courses) through direct course equivalents from the Virginia Community Colleges System.
+MBU also lets you fast-track your path to a bachelor’s degree with the opportunity to transfer up to 18 credits (6 courses) through direct course equivalents from the Virginia Community Colleges System.

 A bachelor’s degree requires 120 credit hours of study.